Exception Handling in Visual C++

 Since version 3.0, MFC has used C++ exceptions but still supports its older exception handling macros, which are similar to C++ exceptions in form.
 Although these macros are not recommended for new programming, they are still supported for backward compatibility.
 In programs that already use the macros, you can freely use C++ exceptions as well.
 During preprocessing, the macros evaluate to the exception handling keywords defined in the Visual C++ implementation of the C++ language as of Visual C++ version 2.0.
 You can leave existing exception macros in place while you begin to use C++ exceptions.

 Use the /EH compiler option to specify the type of exception handling to use in a project; C++ exception handling is the default.
-Do not mix the error handling mechanisms; for example, do not use C++ exceptions with SEH.
+Do not mix the error handling mechanisms; for example, do not use C++ exceptions with structured exception handling.
+Using C++ exception handling makes your code more portable, and it allows you to handle exceptions of any type.
+For more information about the drawbacks of structured exception handling, see Structured Exception Handling.
 For advice about mixing MFC macros and C++ exceptions, see Exceptions: Using MFC Macros and C++ Exceptions.

-For information on handling exceptions in CLR applications, see Exception Handling (C++ Component Extensions).
+For information on handling exceptions in CLR applications, see Exception Handling.

 For information about exception handling on x64 processors, see Exception Handling (x64).